Theme

 Where it fits

-This belongs in the generative media layer.
+Open it as part of the generative media layer.
 It is most relevant for readers following long video generation, real-time or interactive video systems, training infrastructure, inference optimization, and model deployment work rather than finished creative apps.

 Reporting note